NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Blazing Aura.md

 * * *

 You explode in flame.
 Enemies in a 20-foot emanation take 7d6 fire damage (Reflex check using your class DC or spell DC, whichever is higher).
-Allies in the area are [[Conditions/Quickened|Quickened]] for 1 round and can use the additional action to Strike or Stride.
+Allies in the area are [[Quickened|Quickened]] for 1 round and can use the additional action to Strike or Stride.

 *Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*